dmsc/fastbasic/manual.md

   same as using a comma to separate arguments.
 This is abbreviated `T.`.

+  The `RTAB` function advances the position so that the next argument to print ends just before a column multiple of the argument, right aligning the printing of the data.
+  This is abbreviated `RT.`.

-  Note that the `,` and `TAB` always print at least one space, and that to separate `TAB` and the previous and next arguments you can use a `;` or simply a space.
+  Note that `,`, `TAB` and `RTAB` always print at least one space, and that to separate `TAB` or `RTAB` and the previous and next arguments you can use a `;` or simply a space.

   See the _Device Input and Output
   Statements_ section for the `PRINT #`
   usage.

+  This example shows the usage of `TAB` and `RTAB`, note that the columns will be left and right aligned
+  respectively:

+      FOR i=0 TO 10
+        n = i*(9-2*i)*134
+        ?
+TAB(8) "Val:" RTAB(20) n
+      NEXT

+   The output is:

+      Val:0         0
+      Val:1       938
+      Val:2      1340
+      Val:3      1206
+      Val:4       536
+      Val:5      -670
+      Val:6     -2412
+      Val:7     -4690
+      Val:8     -7504
+      Val:9    -10854
+      Val:10   -14740

-  *Advanced:* To implement the spacing on `,` and `TAB`, FastBasic uses the current column in the OS, so that
-  `POSITION` and printing to a graphics screen will work ok, unlike Atari
+  *Advanced:* To implement the spacing on `,`, `TAB` and `RTAB`, FastBasic uses the current column in the OS, so that `POSITION` and printing to a graphics screen will work ok, unlike
-  BASIC; but when printing to a file or other devices the number of spaces will not be the same.
+  Atari BASIC; but when printing to a file or other devices the number of spaces will not be correct.
+Avoid using the functions to print to any device except the screen.

 **Writes A Character To Screen**